paymentwall/paymentwall.github.io/docs/desktop-paylet.md

 * [Mobiamo](/direct/mobiamo-home).

-> The payment methods which are shown into widget depends on user's current IP address and configuration in **payment system** of your project.
+> The payment methods which are shown in widget depends on user's current IP address and configuration in **payment system** of your project.

 ## Optional products